GuillaumeGirier/High-Order-Interactions-Python/README.md

 Contact : guillaumegirier@gmail.com

 This code is computing and characterizing high-order interactions among n brain areas.
-[1] The High Order Notebook is describing all the code functions.
+[1] The High Order Jupyter Notebook is describing each functions and gives examples.

 This code is used to compute the results from the pre-print _Emergence of High-Order Functional Hubs in the Human Brain_.
 [2]